r7kamura/kamo.js/README.md

 ```

 ### flatMap(f)
-Creates a new EventStream for each value in the soruce stream, using the given map.
+Creates a new Stream for each value in the soruce stream, using the given map.
 The events from all created stream are merged into the result stream.

 ```